 The exception is when using digital pigment inks, which allow you use any base fabric.
 However, to get the best colours and fastness, we still recommend you prepare the fabric before you print.

-This is the reason that maake does not often use this method on mixed fabrics.
+This is the reason that maake does not often use this method on mixed materials.
 And when we do, we choose the selections of fabrics carefully.
 The result is the final product's superb printability and quality that our customers have come to expect from us.

 These include: